jbellsey/redux-model-utils/docs/actions.md

 your action definitions and create two keys in the `actions` object:
 `addTodo` and `removeTodo`.

 After parsing, the action map is not used.
-This means that action codes are fully private.
-More on that below.

-Each action definition must provide a `code` with a module-unique value.
-It does not need to be
-globally unique, but it must be unique among the model's other actions.

 You must also provide a reducer function for responding to that action.
 The reducer will be called only when the given action is processed.
 So